Local realtors and property manager react to new California law caps security deposits for renters

 There is one main exception to this new law.

-Landlords are able to charge a maximum of 2 months’ rent as a security deposit so long as they own no more than 2 residential rental properties with collectively no more than 4 units.
+Landlords are able to charge a maximum of two months’ rent as a security deposit so long as they own no more than two residential rental properties with collectively no more than four units.

-Before this law went into effect, California landlords were able to charge up to 2 month’s rent as a security deposit for unfurnished properties and up to 3 month’s rent for furnished properties.
+Before this law went into effect, California landlords were able to charge up to two month’s rent as a security deposit for unfurnished properties and up to three months’ rent for furnished properties.

 Landlords can seek additional fees at the end of a lease if there is damage that exceeds the value of the security deposit.